Java-rice/ISCHED-Scheduling_Application/README.txt

 ## 🧠 Core Features

-- ✅ Task scheduling using Fractional Knapsack and EDF
+- ✅ Intelligent task scheduling using Fractional Knapsack and EDF
 - 📊 Task sorting via Merge Sort based on urgency and value
 - ⏰ Real-time idle time detection and value-based prioritization
 - 📝 Add, update, delete, and review tasks with ease